Impact Wrestling Crossroads (3/8/2018)- Orlando, FL

-GWN ARCHIVE CLIP OF THE WEEK- They asked me to sit through over two and a half minutes of a Monty Brown match and they didn’t even show me once since POUNCE?!
+GWN ARCHIVE CLIP OF THE WEEK- They asked me to sit through over two and a half minutes of a Monty Brown match and they didn’t even show me one single POUNCE?!
 What the f*ck?!

 MATT SYDAL PROMO- I‘m very much enjoying this gimmick